 How anonymized data could have neutralized Citrix data breaches – and why the medical world remains a popular target

 The recent Citrix data breaches – which affected the Public Prosecution Service, population registries, and various medical institutions – demonstrate once again that sensitive personal data should never be unnecessarily exposed.
-Names, addresses, citizen service numbers (BSNs), medical records… this data is a goldmine for cybercriminals.
-And precisely because it often ends up in production systems and test environments, the potential for leaks is high.
+After all, names, addresses, citizen service numbers (BSNs), and medical records are a goldmine for cybercriminals.
+And because this type of information often ends up not only in production systems but also in test environments, the potential for leaks becomes significantly higher.

-What makes these incidents so painful is that much of the exposed data should never have existed in that form outside the secure production environment.
-With automatic anonymization or pseudonymization of structured data, and masking of unstructured data in documents, the biggest risk would simply have been eliminated.
+What makes these incidents particularly painful, however, is that much of the exposed data should never have existed in that form outside the secure production environment in the first place.
+In other words, the risk was largely preventable.
+If structured data had been automatically anonymized or pseudonymized, and unstructured data in documents had been masked, then the biggest impact would likely have been avoided altogether.
+As a result, the stolen data would have been far less useful to attackers.

 ⸻